 When we say our course is interactive, we mean it.
 I remember my son going through the course and looking up things online, developing his own budget, interviewing me about taxes, creating plans for his financial future and more.
 He is an adult now and continues to practice the excellent skills he gained in high school.

-A good Financial Literacy course is understandable, useful and includes these features:
+7Sisters Financial Literacy from a Christian Perspective is understandable, useful and includes these features:

 - Terminology and vocabulary for understanding finances